andy-byers/CalicoDB/README.md

 > I'm open to comments/criticism/pull requests though, as I want to make CalicoDB a useful library eventually!

 > **Note**: I've been messing with this library for a while now, and I think it's finally coming together design-wise!
-> We have transactions, tables, cursors, vacuum, and multiversion concurrency control (MVCC).
+> We have transactions, buckets, cursors, vacuum, and multiversion concurrency control (MVCC).
 > This branch (develop) is intended for working on testing and getting the MVCC to work.
 > I'll merge it back into main intermittently so that changes are visible, but some concurrency-related things will likely be broken for a while.